Timinator2000/techio-algo-x/19 - 2025 and beyond/01 - overview.md

 Instead of inserting new puzzles into the sections to which they might have been assigned during playground construction, those puzzles will be placed here.
 My hope is to provide an overview of each puzzle, but maybe a bit less guidance as to which techniques I believe fit the puzzles best.

-If you find a puzzle you’d like me to consider adding to this section, please leave a comment or reach out to me in the [CodinGame Forum](https://www.codingame.com/forum).
+If you find a puzzle you would like me to consider adding to this section, please leave a comment or reach out to me in the [CodinGame Forum](https://www.codingame.com/forum/u/timinator).
 Below are links to all the major topics you may want to revisit if you get stuck.
 Good luck!

 # [Actions](actions)